ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 https://wandb.ai/guillermobarbadillo/2025-09-15-debug-grpo?nw=nwuserguillermobarbadillo

 - A learning rate of 2e-5 is too high, 1e-5 seems to work but not sure if it's optimal.
+- Cannot use more than 16 generations per prompt because it gives OOM error
+- Cannot use Lora 32 because it also gives OOM
+- Weirdly when using 4 prompts per step did not seemed to learn

 ### Cluster experiments with the whole ARC-AGI-1 training set